 Provides students with the knowledge and tools necessary to conduct research in dietetics.
-Research methodologies, how to plan and execute a project, ethical responsibilities in designing and conducting research involving human subjects, and writing and reporting results are discussed.
-Prerequisite: a minimum of 22 credits toward the M.S. in Dietetics degree, R.D. status, and consent of instructor.
+Research methodologies, how to plan and execute a project, ethical responsibilities in designing and conducting research involving human subjects, and statistical methods.
+Students develop a proposal and methodology for their project or thesis.
+Prerequisite: an undergraduate statistics course and approval of the Program Director.